MLM Scam: the Ultimate Guide on How to Avoid a Pyramid Scheme

 This is the fundamental principle behind Multilevel Marketing scams.
-You may have heard of them as pyramid selling or network marketing or even referral marketing.
+You may have heard of them as pyramid selling or network marketing or even referral marketing (some examples are the Gifting Tables Scam or the Blessing Loom).
 However, giving it rational names does not make it any less of a scam.

 Where Are They Applied?